CSC207-UofT/course-project-internet-explorers/phase0/progress_report.md

 # Skeleton Code

 The skeleton code is where we begin to bring our ideas to life.
-At the moment, it simply entails the main menu, which is rendered using the MainMenu class.
+At the moment, it simply entails the main menu, which is rendered using the MainMenuScreen class.
 From there, the user can enter the game, where it currently utilizes the classes:
-World, WorldEntity, Player, Map, CharacterManager, SpawnController, and GameManager.
+GameScreen, MainMenuScreen, World, WorldEntity, Player, and Map.
 In the game screen, the player can only move their character around for now.

 Our skeleton program revolves around rendering our key GameCharacter objects and being able to reposition the Player.
 We created our GameCharacter class.
 We also created a CharacterSprite class which instantiates our character objects and